Last updated December 29, 2017

 - Efficacy of prayer: This bothered me even as a Christian.
 I have always noticed that people tend to disregard unanswered prayer and exalt answered prayer.
 In most cases, it seems to me that answered prayer either comes down to normal probabilities or the desire to find an answer regardless of the result.
 Unanswered prayer is explained away as “God said no”.
 It’s difficult to find evidence that prayer ever actually changes anything, except perhaps in the mental state of the person that is doing the praying or the person who knows that they are being prayed for.

-- The end of time: The Old Testament frequently infers that God will restore Israel to an everlasting kingdom in the near future and the New Testament strongly suggests that Jesus’ second coming will occur shortly after his death.
+- Eschatology: The Old Testament frequently infers that God will restore Israel to an everlasting kingdom in the near future and the New Testament strongly suggests that Jesus’ second coming is imminent.
 Obviously neither of these have happened and attempts to explain this away are quite unsatisfactory.
 It is also difficult to understand why God would create us, let us run around for a while fighting and dying, and then fix everything.
 If God can establish an eternal kingdom that does away with all the troubles of this world, why didn’t he just do that in the first place?

 - The diversity of religious experience: Religious belief is grounded in religious experience, either a personal experience or the experiences of forerunners that have resonated with subsequent generations.
 I can’t say that I have any personal experiences which defy naturalistic explanations.
 Regardless, reports of these experiences are widespread, so we have to account for them.
 A good explanation for their ubiquity would be that there is an objective source, but when we examine them we see great variety.
 This would seem to indicate that they are subjective in nature and that they are only widespread because we are all human with the same subjective capacities.
 Personal testimony is perhaps the most important evidence for God and the disagreement between testimonies damages them all unless all religions point to the same God, a God who is seemingly disinterested in accurate revelation.